 Owner Builder Checklist Before Construction Starts

 The best time to organize a home build is before the first trade is waiting on site.
-Owner-builders need a clear checklist for documents, money, people and timing.
+An owner-builder should enter construction with a clear checklist for documents, money, people, timing and long-lead decisions, because every gap that exists before day one becomes harder to fix once crews are moving.

 Confirm the legal and project basics